 Writing about Portugal

 When I began sharing my Portugal experiences on my blog and writing about Portugal for other publications back in 2011, my trips gained purpose.
-I made detailed notes, learned how to take better photos and researched history and facts so that I could be confident that the information I was sharing was accurate and up to date at the time of publication.
+I made detailed notes, learned how to take better photos and researched local history and facts so that I could be confident that the information I was sharing was accurate and up to date at the time of publication.

 I published my first ebook, Money Saving Tips For Travel In Portugal in 2015 and have contributed to other major guidebooks such as the DK EyeWitness Travel Guides to Lisbon, Portugal and Europe and been contracted to write destination pieces and itineraries for various print and online publications.

 Over the years, I’ve got to know the country, its people, food and customs well and am on a constant quest to learn more.
 Some of my Portuguese readers say I know their country better than they do!